finn-no/recsys_slates_dataset/README.md

 We will update the notebook as soon as we have published a pip-package.
 In the meantime, please use [the v1.0 release of the repository](https://github.com/finn-no/recsys-slates-dataset/tree/v1.0)

 ## Citations
+This repository accompany the paper ["Dynamic Slate Recommendation with Gated Recurrent Units and Thompson Sampling"](https://arxiv.org/abs/2104.15046) by Simen Eide, David S. Leslie and Arnoldo Frigessi.
+The article is under review, and the pre-print can be obtained [here](https://arxiv.org/abs/2104.15046).

 If you use either the code, data or paper, please consider citing the paper.

 ```